 Today, over-budgeted projects have become the norm for many businesses.
-In fact, according to Harvard Business Review, on an average 1 in 6 projects face a cost overrun by 200% and another survey by PMI suggested that only 57% of the projects get finished within their initial budgets!
+In fact, according to Harvard Business Review, on average 1 in 6 projects face a cost overrun by 200% and another survey by PMI suggested that only 57% of the projects get finished within their initial budgets!
 Believe it or not!

 Cost overruns can occur due to various reasons such as unanticipated change orders, supply chain issues, or unfavorable weather conditions that can create many challenging situations.
 They not only impact the project’s performance but also hinder the ability to execute future projects.